NREL/EnergyPlus/design/FY2024/DuctModelRoadMap.md

 ### General inputs ###

 This section presents inputs used in both losses of conduction and leakage.

+The group has not finalized the new objects.
+There are two choices.
+The first has a new object with A4 field with 3 choices.
+The second has 3 new objects: Duct:Loss:Conduction, Duct:Loss:Leakage, and Duct:Loss:MakeupAir.

 #### A new object ####